rileywaters/data-512-a2/README.md

 ## Considerations
 Some rev ids were not found by ORES.
 These ids are stored in error_rev_ids.csv

+Some countries that did not match in the two datasets were discarded.
+These are stored in wp_wpds_countries-no_match.csv

+Some page names begin with 'Template:' in page_data.csv.
+These are not Wikipedia articles and are discarded.

 'FA' and 'GA' are conidered quality articles for this project.